davidcheson/optical_multilayer_module/README.md

 <li>Explore how to do a gradient descent on parameter regions of interest.</li>
 <li>Improve help and context messaging.</li>
 <li>Condense and improve the electric field calculation.</li>
+<li>Create an interactive Jupyter Notebook tutorial for the code.</li>
 </ul>

 Please refer any questions, comments, or suggestions to dch376@msstate.edu.